voxpupuli/puppet-ssh_keygen/README.md

 puppet-ssh_keygen
 =================

+# THIS MODULE HAS BEEN MOVED TO VOXPUPULI
+This module has been donated to Vox Pupuli and can be found at https://github.com/voxpupuli/puppet-ssh-keygen.

-Generation of ssh keys with ssh-keygen
+# Generation of ssh keys with ssh-keygen

 Generate ssh keys for any user using ssh_keygen, that needs exist before using the module
 ```puppet